ngxs/store/docs/concepts/state.md

 call `setState` with the result.
 Remember that we can guarantee that the state is fresh since the state property is a getter back to the current state slice.

-You might notice I returned the observable and just did a `tap`.
-If we return the observable, the framework will automatically subscribe to it for us, so we don't have to deal with that ourselves.
-Additionally, if we want the store's `dispatch` function to be able to complete only once the operation is completed, we need to return that so it knows that.
+You might notice I returned the Observable and just did a `tap`.
+If we return the Observable, the framework will automatically subscribe to it for us, so we don't have to deal with that ourselves.
+Additionally, if we want the stores `dispatch` function to be able to complete only once the operation is completed, we need to return that so it knows that.